DamoNeer/hacker-blog/_posts/2021-03-22-NCL-Spring2021-Gym-Binary1.md

 ```

 The function is checking if the _pass_ variable is 0.
-The fact that the character size limit is only 44 bytes causes a buffer overflow vulnerability, which can modify the value of pass to be not be 0, thus giving us the flag.
+The fact that the character size limit is only 44 bytes causes a buffer overflow vulnerability, which can modify the value of pass to not be 0, thus giving us the flag.
 I obtained the flag by entering 45 characters, which is bigger than 44 bytes.

 ```Linux